revanisalive/simple-blue-hyprland/README.md

 # simple-blue-hyprland
 My personal Hyprland setup on CachyOS.
 Intended for gaming, entertainment, and learning linux.
 Originally based off of gaurav23b's simple-hyprland dotfiles (https://github.com/gaurav23b/simple-hyprland) as a base.
 Over time I have changed most of gaurav23b's defaults, but have kept the spirit of a simple and visually appealing Hyprland setup.<br><br>
+You are welcome to use these configs as a base to build your own Hyprland configuration.
+If you do, please share them with me :)

 <img width="1920" height="1080" alt="20260218_233552" src="https://github.com/user-attachments/assets/da61b865-14c5-4263-98a3-83bb4c6cf040" /><br><br>